telerik/blazor-docs/components/window/events.md

 These two events fire when the user finishes [moving the window]({%slug window-draggable%}).
 If you set the `Top` and `Left` parameters of the window, you must update their values in these events - either by handling them yourself, or through using two-way binding.

-The values will be in pixels, in a `string` format, and may have many decimal places as reported by the browser.
+The values will be in pixels, in a `string` format, rounded to one decimal place.

 These events will also fire when the user maximizes the window because then its top and left coordinates become `0px`.
 You can capture this event through the [StateChanged](#statechanged) event that will fire afterwards.